What is intermittent fasting?

 How much weight will I lose?

-The weight loss results depend on many factors like nutrition, lifestyle, length, and frequency of fasting.
+Weight loss results depend on many factors like nutrition, lifestyle, length, and frequency of fasting.
 Generally, however, healthy weight loss is 1-2 pounds a week.
 Keep in mind, that it is common to get a 4-5 pound weight loss during the first few weeks, but that is mainly due to losing water weight and usually that number will go down after the initial period.
 Moderate physical activity can facilitate the weight loss process so that you could get even better results.
 A 20-hour fast is considered to be the most successful method for weight loss.
 However, you will get fantastic results if you stick to a healthy eating plan and have regular workouts.
 Nevertheless, this fasting approach is difficult to stick to for a long period of time.
 The most popular fasting diet plan is 16:8, it is easy to follow and the weight loss results can be great as well.

 Can I work out while fasting?